zulip/zulip-gci/tasks/2017/translation-terms.md

 * You
 * We

-& any Zulip-relevant terms in the *language* that should be specified
+& any Zulip-relevant terms in *language* that should be specified